darosh/progression/README.md

 - [ ] Do not dim at home
 - [ ] Continuous multiple ripples
 - [ ] Recent chords?
-- [ ] Link shape from thick to thin?
-- [ ] Touch/mouse end should try cancel chord based on original el
 - [ ] Optimize
   - [ ] Latency
   - [ ] More responsive full screen